Actively Recruiting

 - Most recent PSA not between 0.1 ng/ml and 0.5 ng/ml

-- Non-metastatic castrate resistant prostate cancer (rising PSA and testosterone less than 50 ng/dL)
+- Non-metastatic castrate resistant prostate cancer (rising PSA and testosterone below 50 ng/dL)

-- Receiving 5-alpha reductase inhibitors, androgen deprivation therapy, or androgen receptor antagonists within 3 months of enrollment (except after POSLUMA scan at physician discretion)
+- Use of 5-alpha reductase inhibitors, androgen deprivation therapy, or androgen receptor antagonists within 3 months before enrollment (except after the POSLUMA scan as decided by physician)

 AI-Screening